 This artist recreated an impressionist painting – Monet’s.
 The flower choice mimics how the impressionist created the art.
 It’s layer after layer of small brush strokes.
-If this designer can paint with flowers – surely you can paint with data!
+If this designer can paint with flowers – surely you can paint with data.

-Tip 2: Just Show the Important Parts
+Tip 2: Show the Important Parts

 Tip 3: One Color Highlights Importance

 With the artwork being blue, did you pay more attention to its shape?
 It’s like when you have a single value that is so important it must be emphasized.
 The single message here almost knocks you over.

 The designer poked fun at herself by saying that her first few designs were a “hot mess” because they used so much going on.
 In this case, the viewer doesn’t understand where to look or even time to see the individual beauty in the flowers.

 Color theory is important for all designers to understand.
 We’ve all seen a data visualization that featured odd colors choices.
 It’s strange because it makes you feel uncomfortable and you don’t understand why at first.
 As in the painting of three ladies above that is busy, I think the color choices don’t really go together.
-In the painting the artist may have done it on purpose to make the viewer uncomfortable.
+In the painting, the artist may have done it on purpose to make the viewer uncomfortable.

 It’s another issue where the focus goes away from the data and turns to the design.
 It’s not the result you want.
 If you check out the color wheel you’ll probably find a data visualization that contains colors that are not analogous or complementary.
 Consider the colors in all of the following pictures: